 - 1. Click the File menu and click Print.

-- 2. If the map is larger than the printer paper, click Scale map to fit printer paper.
+- 2. If the map is larger than the printer paper, click Scale Map to fit Printer Paper.
 (Tile map to printer paper will print the map at full scale on separate sheets of paper so you can paste them together to display the full map.)

 - 3. Click Setup.

-4. Click Portrait on the Printer Setup panel.
+4. Click Portrait for the Paper Orientation.